-A vasectomy should not affect sexual functioning although, it is important to let the body heal for a couple of weeks before having sex.
-Also, it can take another 3 months before the sperm count drops to zero.
+A vasectomy typically does not affect sexual functioning.
+However, it is important to let the body heal for a couple of weeks before having sex.

 A vasectomy is an operation that stops sperm from reaching the penis.
 Without sperm, the semen that a man ejaculates cannot cause pregnancy.
 Hence, a vasectomy is an effective method of birth control.